 These are my points and if they resonate, please do use them.
 If they don’t, take the next few days to think about, develop and write down your own personalized weight loss plan.

-I try to make anything I do feel loving and easy (my blog’s name is ‘Choosing Easy’ after all) and I have learned to embrace that and work around my unwillingness to do much of what is hard.
+I try to make anything I do feel loving and easy (my blog’s domain name is ‘Choosing Easy’ after all) and I have learned to embrace that and work around my unwillingness to do much of what is hard.

 Simple Menu Items for My Own Personalized Weight Loss Plan